ttkart/Road2A/README.md

 ![](app_3.png)  |  ![](use_4.png)
 ![](use_5.png)  |  ![](use_7.png)

-## Problem Statement:
-Students and tutors may encounter communication difficulties when signing up or canceling sessions.

-## Product Objective:
-Create an appointment system for students and tutors to schedule/approve/cancel tutoring appointments with ease through calendar and chat box features.
-These main features will help eliminate communication problems and save time for tutors and students.

 ## Functional Requirements:
 * Students should be able to sign up for at least 1 session per week.